Eliasfied/hcc/README.md

-# hccapp
+# World of Warcraft Honor-Cost-Calculator

 https://honorcostcalculator.herokuapp.com

 ## description

 webpage where you enter your character and realm and you get the total amount of honor you need to farm until your character has full duelist gear
-Uses the blizzard GameData APi through blizzard.js libary
+Uses the blizzard GameData API through blizzard.js libary

 It also visually shows your character appearance and all the equipeed items.